sharduul/chalk/_drafts/2020-01-25-how-to-save-money-for-home.md

 And, I recommend opening a high yielding savings account for this purpose.
 I have such account with [Discover bank](https://portal.discover.com/) - but you could do your own research and open an account with a bank which is good and offers a better rate of interest.

 If you think even the high yielding savings account isn't yielding a good interest, you could opt in for some low risk investment portfolios.
-Although, I should warn you that investing in stocks for a short term goal is not advisable because you never now how the market performs in the near future.
+Although, I should warn you that investing in stocks for a short term goal is not advisable because you never know how the market performs in the near future.

 I am just putting out all the options you have.
 So, if you feel lucky and want a greater interest I suggest opening an account with [M1 Finance](http://bit.ly/investM1Finance).
 It's a free trading platform which gives you a lot of flexibility on the stocks that you can invest in.